tinyMLx/tinyMLx.github.io/README.md

 and open up a browser window.
 Then make your edits live and copy the files you changed to your fork of the tinyMLx repo and send a pull request PR.

+A good example of YAML syntax is at    https://spacelift.io/blog/yaml

 If you have any questions / comments / concerns please reach out to the site maintainers at edu@tinyml.org.